SGM Herbert A. Friedman (Ret.)

 We should mention that Buckner was not afraid of new concepts and imaginative ideas.
 No Japanese commander had ever surrendered his forces in the field but Buckner had his propaganda team prepare and drop a leaflet on 10 June 1945 that requested the Japanese commander surrender.
 The plan was not successful but it showed that Buckner was open to suggestions on the value of propaganda.

-95% of all the leaflets were printed aboard the ships of the invasion fleet; the other 5% were printed onshore by the topographic reproduction units of the 24th Corps and third Amphibious Corps.
+Once the invasion was underway, 95% of all the leaflets were printed aboard the ships of the invasion fleet; the other 5% were printed onshore by the topographic reproduction units of the 24th Corps and third Amphibious Corps.
 They were hand-written by a Nisei (Japanese-Americans), then produced in lots of about 50,000, bundled and sent to be dropped by tactical aircraft flying from the newly captured Kadena AFB.
 The first hand-written tactical leaflet to Okinawan civilians said in part:

 Those of you who wish to enter the American occupied area may do so during day in safety.
 Do not enter the American occupied area or loiter near it at night because we fear that you will be mistaken for a Japanese soldier.